daoodaba975/dev.roadmap/README.md

 ## Deal with Supabase ⚡

 Supabase is the best alternative to Firebase, I have tested it on a side project, it's look great.
 It provide authentication, CRUD operations, and a lot of other features.
+I appreciate and I'm really considering to use it instead Firebase.

 - [Next Supabase Auth](https://github.com/daoodaba975/next.supabase.auth)

+## Getting started with Solid JS 🔧

 ## Testing ⚗️